sebcrozet/kiss3d/README.md

 with one-liners.

 ## Features
-All features are one-liners.
+Most features are one-liners.
   - open a window with a default arc-ball camera and a point light.
   - display boxes, spheres, cones or cylinders.
   - change an object color or texture.
   - change an object transform (we use the **nalgebra** library to do that).
     An object cannot be scaled though.

-As an exemple, having a red, rotating cube with the light attached to the camera is as simple as:
+As an example, having a red, rotating cube with the light attached to the camera is as simple as:
 ```rust
 extern mod kiss3d;
 extern mod nalgebra;